 Finally, place the other slice of bread on top and enjoy!

 Here’s a very old photo that I took before I even had this site!
-I used to make the baguette version for my son’s high school debate tournaments when I was in charge of feeding the judges.
+I used to make the baguette version for my son’s Loyola high school debate tournaments when I was in charge of feeding the judges.
 These always disappeared first!

 Simple Caprese Sandwich